YongzeYang/YongzeYang/README.md

   </a>
 </p>

-Hi, I'm YANG Yongze, currently a senior student from [NPU](https://www.nwpu.edu.cn/), major in software engineering.
-In 23 fall I will be a MSc student in [CityU](https://www.cityu.edu.hk/).
+Hi, I'm YANG Yongze, currently an Master of Science student from [CityU](https://www.cityu.edu.hk/) (CS Department).
+I got my Bachelor of Engineering in Software Engineering from [NWPU](https://www.nwpu.edu.cn/).

+Currently, I am looking for an internship opportunity in Hong Kong SAR or Shenzhen, China.

-You can contact me via yongze_yang@outlook.com or yongze_yang@mail.nwpu.edu.cn.
+You can contact me via yongze_yang@outlook.com.